Privacy

 eDofE

 GBNI is an operating authority for The Duke of Edinburgh’s Award.
-Registered participants that log into the eDofE system via www.dofe.org are advised to read over the DofE privacy policy and understand how they store and use data.
-GBNI personnel are able to access and manage certain areas of the eDofE system regarding our members and centres that are involved in The Duke of Edinburgh’s Award scheme.
+Registered participants who log into the eDofE system via www.dofe.org are advised to read over the DofE privacy policy and understand how they store and use data.
+GBNI personnel can access and manage certain areas of the eDofE system regarding our members and centres that are involved in The Duke of Edinburgh’s Award scheme.
 The information gathered is requested by the DofE Office for administration and management purposes.
 GBNI only uses this information for its involvement in registration, administration and completing the award for its members.
-At no point is information used for another GBNI business.
+At no point is the information used for another GBNI business.
 Paper registrations are returned to the associated GB company.
 GBNI only holds paper requests for attending the presentation service which are stored securely and are then disposed of, after the event.

-Research surveys
+Research Surveys

 GBNI may take photographs, videos and sound recordings at its events for use in printed and electronic media for promotional purposes.
-For GBNI level activities, GB companies will be required to seek photo/video consent prior to each activity by asking parents to complete a ‘Photo Consent for GBNI Activities Form’ this use to be included in the ‘Consent for Outings/Activities/Camps Form’.
-The GB company should hold the original form to cover any photos they may take at the GBNI activity, however they must present a copy of the form for each child to GBNI personnel at each GBNI event prior to its commencement.
+For GBNI level activities, GB companies will be required to seek photo/video consent before each activity by asking parents to complete a ‘Consent for Day Trips/Outings/GB Activities Form’ either a paper copy or an online version.
+The GB company will then detach the slip or print out the online consent and attach it to a Register of Attendance form to be presented to GBNI personnel at each GBNI event before its commencement.
 This is to safeguard the consent of the photo and how GBNI may use it.
-No photo is permitted of any child without written consent from a parent, carer or legal guardian.
-Leaders are not permitted to sign consent for a parent, carer or legal guardian behalf.
+No photo is permitted of any child without written consent from a parent, carer, or legal guardian.
+Leaders are not permitted to sign consent on behalf of a parent, carer or legal guardian.

 CCTV